feathersjs/docs/guides/chat/testing.md

 ## Test database setup

-For testing database functionality we probably want to make sure that the tests use a different database, which we can do by creating a new environment configuration in `config/test.json` with the following content:
+For testing database functionality we want to make sure that the tests use a different database, which we can do by creating a new environment configuration in `config/test.json` with the following content:

 ```js
 {